bluebotpc/BlueDesk/README.md

 ## Goals and Roadmap to Production v1.0

-- User-Input validation and sanitation on public facing HTML forms.
 - File locking and retry support.
 - Ensure proper HTTP codes are sent to the user/client.
 - Implement standardized ```/var/log/goobydesk``` logging.